GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ## Using Chrome APIs {: #apis }

-In addition to having access to the same web APIs as web pages, extensions can also use [extension-specific APIs][api-reference] that create tight integration with the browser.
-Extensions and webpages can both access the standard `window.open()` method to open a URL, but extensions can specify which window that URL should be displayed in by using the Chrome API [tabs.create][api-tabs-create] method instead.
+In addition to having access to the same [web APIs][mdn-web-apis] as web pages, extensions can also use [extension-specific APIs][api-reference] that create tight integration with the browser.
+Extensions and webpages can both access the standard `window.open()` method to open a URL, but extensions can specify which window that URL should be displayed in by using [chrome.tabs.create()][api-tabs-create] instead.

 ### Asynchronous vs. synchronous methods {: #sync }